kmturley/static-api-generator/README.md

 ## How it works

-[./src/import.ts](src/import.ts) is used to dynamically load data from various sources (APIs, Files, Sites).
+[./src/import.ts](src/import.ts) is used to dynamically load data from various sources (APIs, Files, LLMs, Sites).
 When running `npm run dev` the data will be loaded, mapped and saved to the targets, in this case [./data](data).
 This data can then be reviewed/curated before committed as source code.
 This is a separate process as it can take a long time to run, and you may experience inconsistent data quality, depending on your sources.

 ```
 $ npm run dev